atc0005/check-cert/README.md

         Subject Alternate Names (SANs) expected for the certificate used by the remote service.
 This value is provided as a comma-separated list.
   -server string
         The fully-qualified domain name of the remote system whose cert(s) will be monitored.
+  -version
+        Whether to display application version and then immediately exit application.
 ```

 #### `lscert`